Ordinary MenSouth Pole '29

 Two-year training plan

-Multi-year build-up of strength, drag-tyre hauling, altitude weekends, cold immersion, Norwegian glacier weeks, and a 12-day Greenland traverse in Q1 2030 as the dress rehearsal.
+Multi-year build-up of strength, drag-tyre hauling, altitude weekends, cold immersion, Norwegian glacier weeks, and a Greenland icecap crossing in spring 2029 as the dress rehearsal.

 02 / GUIDES